tre3p/steam-desktop-authenticator-multiplatform/README.md

 ### MacOS

 Coming soon.
 For now, only executable script available.
-You can build it using following command:
+You can build and launch it using following commands:

 ```sh
 go build